DO YOU HAVE PAIN IN YOUR ELBOW AND FOREARM? ESPECIALLY WHILE BATTING OR THROWING?

 In addition, we cannot accurately predict and prevent injuries (as the human body is comprised of a multitude of systems and tissues that influence each other, while also being influenced by external considerations respective to the task being performed, specific task demands, and environment the task is being performed within.)

-Nevertheless, we can aim to minimize the risk of UCL injuries of the elbow (especially for little leaguers), via key foundational throwing qualities, such as training and optimizing hip- shoulder separation, which can then allow better coordination and transferring of forces along the lower extremity to the upper extremity, from large mass of the hips and torso to the small mass of the hand.
+While complete thrower’s elbow treatment to the point of being pain free all the time is challenging, we can aim to minimize the risk of UCL injuries of the elbow (especially for little leaguers), via key foundational throwing qualities.
+We can achieve this through tactics such as training and optimizing hip-shoulder separation, which can then allow better coordination and transferring of forces from the large mass of the hips and torso to the small mass of the hand.

 Other than improving foundational mechanics, other important factors to consider include: physical preparation, load management/ proper programming, and recovery.